openstack-archive/infra-manual/doc/source/drivers.rst

 * Do not use "." for versions, just cat them together like ``35`` for Python 3.5.

-* Since Zuul v3 allows overriding of job and definition of jobs, care should be taken not to use the same name for different jobs:
+* Since Zuul allows overriding of job and definition of jobs, care should be taken not to use the same name for different jobs:

-  * If you override a generic Zuul job for global OpenStack usage, name it ``openstack-``.
+  * If you override a generic Zuul job for project specific usage prefix it with ``PROJECT-``.
+For example, OpenStack creates versions of generic jobs intended to be used globally within OpenStack and prefixes them with ``openstack-``.
   * If you define a job in a specific repo, the name of the job should use the repository name as ``prefix`` or as first part of it.

-So, this would change the initial list of names as follows:
+Examples of job names using these rules:

-* gate-REPO-python27 -> tox-py27 or openstack-py27
+* tox-py27 or openstack-py27
-* gate-REPO-python35-nv -> tox-py35 or openstack-py35
+* tox-py35 or openstack-py35
-* gate-grenade-dsvm-neutron-forward -> grenade-neutron-forward
+* grenade-neutron-forward
-* gate-neutron-dsvm-api-ubuntu-trusty -> neutron-api (or
-  neutron-api-ubuntu-trusty if multiple OSes need to be tested)
+* neutron-api (or neutron-api-ubuntu-xenial if multiple OSes need to be tested)
-* gate-neutron-fwaas-requirements -> requirements
-* gate-tempest-dsvm-neutron-full-ssh -> tempest-neutron-full-ssh
+* tempest-neutron-full-ssh
-* gate-neutron-docs-ubuntu-xenial -> build-sphinx-docs
+* build-sphinx-docs
-* neutron-docs-ubuntu-xenial -> publish-sphinx-docs
+* publish-sphinx-docs
-* legacy-tempest-dsvm-nova-lvm -> nova-lvm

 Outbound Third-Party Testing
 ============================